Katsuya Nomura: Playing career

 After graduating from Mineyama High School, Nomura joined the Nankai Hawks after a tryout in 1954.
 The team's manager at the time believed he'd at least be useful as a catcher for pitching practice.
 That year, Nomura played in nine games and went hitless for the season.
 The Hawks discussed cutting him from the team, however, he was given another chance reportedly after Nomura offered to play for free and even threatened to throw himself in front of a train if he was let go.

-During a career that spanned four decades from 1954 to 1980, Nomura hit 657 home runs and led the Pacific League in homers eight straight seasons.
-(However, it should be taken into consideration that his home park, Osaka Stadium, measured only 276 feet down the lines until 1972, and 300 feet from 1972 onward, and 380 feet to straightaway center—tiny dimensions by Major League Baseball standards.)
+During a career that spanned four decades from 1954 to 1980, Nomura hit 657 home runs and led the Pacific League in homers eight straight seasons, utilizing the full potential of his home park Osaka Stadium, which had a home run wall just 276 feet down the line until 1972 that adjusted to 300 feet from that year onward (the distance to straightaway center was 380 feet).
+He was the first player to have 500 home runs in NPB history, doing so on 2 July 1971 off Satoru Miwa of the Nishitetsu Lions at Osaka Stadium.
 He finished his career with 2901 hits.

 In 1965, Nomura won the league's first Triple Crown.
 He was a player-manager between 1970 and 1977.
 He played for 26 years, the longest NPB playing career until Kimiyasu Kudo pitched in his 27th season in 2008; Kudo retired in 2010 having played 29 seasons.